Hosea Chapter Eight

 Hosea 8:2 & 3

-'Israel cries out to me, "O our God, we acknowledge you!"
-But Israel has rejected what is good; an enemy will pursue him.'
+Will they cry out to me, 'We are Isra'el, God, we know you'?
+Isra'el has thrown away what is good; the enemy will pursue him.

 Not only did they reject following the ways of God but they did so even as they were calling on His name.
 God's covenant was meant to give them guidance into all of the good things of life but, because they rejected His instructions, they were going in the wrong direction.
 In much the same manner, many today have accepted Jesus Christ but are not walking in His ways.